-After Deadly Season On Everest, Nepal Has No Plans To Issue Fewer Permits
+Amid Deadly Season On Everest, Nepal Has No Plans To Issue Fewer Permits

 "You essentially have something that looks like people are waiting in line for concert tickets to a sold-out show, only instead of trying to get in to see their favorite artist, they're trying to reach the top of the world and are running into traffic," Outside magazine editor at large Grayson Schaffer told NPR's Weekend Edition.

-It's a traffic jam that can turn fatal.
 "The danger there is that, at that altitude, the body just can't survive," Schaffer said.
 "They're breathing bottled oxygen.
 And when that oxygen runs out because you're waiting in line, you are at much higher risk for developing high-altitude edemas and altitude sickness — and dying of those illnesses while you're still trying to reach the summit."

 Everest's very highest reaches are known as the death zone.
 And once a climber reaches it, all bets are off.